Tips for Presenting Your Wireframes

 The best design is frequently not exactly what the customer asked for.
 If you've done your job and studied the problems that customers have, rather than only the features they ask for, you may be proposing something unexpected.
 In any case, be ready to defend, or at least discuss, the design decisions you made.

 Returning to Tom Greever's work on articulating design decisions, he suggests a list of common explanations, or justifications, for why design decisions are made.
-They are:

 I have found the first two in particular - "facilitates a primary use case" and "follows a common design pattern" - to be especially compelling.